DanielEbert/slate/source/index.html.md

 In this tutorial you will learn how to fuzz test software that runs in an emulator.

-If you are unfamiliar with mutation-based fuzzing, I would recommend that read section 2.1 of this TODO paper to get an idea of what fuzzing and mutation-based fuzzing is.
+If you are unfamiliar with mutation-based fuzzing, I would recommend that you read section 2.1 of this TODO paper to get an idea of what fuzzing and mutation-based fuzzing is.

 Prerequisites: Beginner-level experience with C/C++ and the Unix shell.